fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Some narrations indicate that the Prophet ﷺ   prayed ‘two units of prayer’ (Muslim) to greet the Masjid (known as Tahiyyat al-Masjid).
 This is one of the first examples of this established Sunnah of the Prophet ﷺ  .
 It is also mentioned that Jibril (as) called the Adhan (call to prayer) before this practice was even established later in Madinah and that the angels from the heavens descended to pray behind all the Prophets in this sacred place.

-When the Prophet ﷺ   completed the prayer, he said, ‘someone said, “Here is Malik (as), the keeper of the Hell, so convey Salams to him”.
+When the Prophet ﷺ   completed the prayer, he said, ‘someone said, "Here is Malik (as), the keeper of the Hell, so convey Salams to him".
 So, I turned to him, but he preceded me in Salams’ (Muslim).

 The Messenger of Allah ﷺ   also said, ’The Prophets were presented to me, and Musa (as) was a thin man, it was as if he was from the men of Shanu’ah [a Yemeni tribe].
 And I saw ’Isa ibn Maryam (as), and the closest of the people in resemblance to him from those I have seen, is ‘Urwah ibn Mas‘†d (ra).
 And I saw Ibrahim (as), and the closest of the people in resemblance to him, from those I have seen, is your companion [meaning himself].
 And I saw Jibril [as], and the closest of the people in resemblance to him, from those I have seen, is Dihyah (ra)’ (Tirmidhi).

 [Ibn Majah] Part of what the Prophets (as) discussed after praising Allah was about ‘the Hour’.
 Both Ibrahim (as) and Musa (as) stated that they ‘did not have any knowledge of it’.
 Whilst ’Isa (as) ’mentioned the Dajjal (anti-Christ) and said,

-    “I will descend and kill him, then the people will return to their own lands and will be confronted with Gog and Magog, who will, “swoop down from every mound”
+    "I will descend and kill him, then the people will return to their own lands and will be confronted with Gog and Magog, who will, "swoop down from every mound"
     Qur’an, 21:96

 Following this, the Prophet ﷺ   said, ‘Then I came out and Jibril (as) brought me a vessel of wine and a vessel of milk.
-Then I chose the milk, and Jibril (as) said, “You have chosen the natural state (Fitrah)”’ (Muslim).
+Then I chose the milk, and Jibril (as) said, "You have chosen the natural state (Fitrah)"’ (Muslim).

 The dominant opinion is that the Prophet ﷺ   alongside Jibril (as) then proceeded to the Noble Rock (as-Sakhrah al-Musharrafah) that is currently housed by the holy Dome of the Rock Masjid at the centre of the noble sanctuary (al-Haram ash-Sharif) of the Blessed Masjid Al-Aqsa.
 He (saw) ascended into the heavens for the next part of this incredible journey, the Mi‘raj, the Ascension.